Golda Meir: Early political career

 In 1928, Meir was elected secretary of Moetzet HaPoalot (Working Women's Council).
 She spent two years (1932–34) in the United States as an emissary for the organization and to get expert medical treatment for her daughter's kidney illness.

-In 1934, when Meir returned from the United States, she joined the Executive Committee of the Histadrut and moved up the ranks to become the head of its Political Department.
+In 1934, when Meir returned from the United States, she joined the executive committee of the Histadrut and moved up the ranks to become the head of its Political Department.
 This appointment was important training for her future role in Israeli leadership.

 In July 1938, Meir was the Jewish observer from Palestine at the Évian Conference, called by President Franklin D. Roosevelt of the United States to discuss the question of Jewish refugees' fleeing Nazi persecution.
 Delegates from the 32 invited countries repeatedly expressed their sorrow for the plight of the European Jews, but refused to admit the refugees.
 The only exception was the Dominican Republic, which pledged to accept 100,000 refugees on generous terms.
 Meir was disappointed at the outcome and she remarked to the press, "There is only one thing I hope to see before I die and that is that my people should not need expressions of sympathy anymore."

 Throughout World War II, Meir served several key roles in the Jewish Agency, which functioned as the arm of the Zionist Organization in British Palestine.

 In June 1946, Meir became acting head of the Political Department of the Jewish Agency after the British arrested Moshe Sharett and other leaders of the Yishuv as part of Operation Agatha.
 This was a critical moment in her career: she became the principal negotiator between the Jews in Palestine and the British Mandatory authorities.
 After his release, Sharett went to the United States to attend talks on the UN Partition Plan, leaving Meir to head the Political Department until the establishment of the state in 1948.

 In 1947, she traveled to Cyprus to meet Jewish detainees of the Cyprus internment camps, who had been interned by the British after being caught trying to illegally enter Palestine, and persuade them to give priority to families with children to fill the small quota of detainees allowed into Palestine.
 She was largely successful in this task.

-Role in the Palestine War and the establishment of Israel
+Role in the Palestine War

 On 17 November 1947, shortly before the outbreak of the 1947-1949 Palestine war, Meir met with King Abdullah I of Jordan.
 Abdullah I was seen as the only Arab leader willing to ally with a future Israeli state, as he also opposed the Mufti of Jerusalem and was rivals with other Arab countries.
 The meeting was cordial and confirmed that Abdullah was uninterested in invading and quietly willing to cooperate in the future.